 Set aside time for feedback and gratitude

-Going through the cycle of delegation requires you to give and receive feedback so that you foster an open atmosphere in the team.
+Going through the delegation process requires you to give and receive feedback so that you foster an open atmosphere in the team.
 Set aside feedback time to give people a chance to discuss the difficulties they encounter and their suggestions for future delegation.

 Feedback is the most important part of the delegation process, and it works both ways — Jayson DeMers